Admissions

 Limited financial aid is available and is granted based upon demonstrated financial need.
 Students who wish to be considered for both partial and full financial aid awards should submit a complete online financial aid application and all required income documentation.

 If the tuition cost is a barrier, we encourage you to apply for aid.
-Please be sure to include any relevant clarifications of your family's circumstance in your application.
+Be sure to include any relevant clarifications of your family's circumstances in your application.
 Financial aid can be awarded to both domestic and international participants.

 Stanford University admits qualified students of any race, color, national or ethnic origin, sex, age, disability, religion, sexual orientation, gender identity, veteran status, or marital status to all the rights, privileges, programs, and activities generally accorded or made available to students at the University.
 Consistent with its obligations under the law, in the administration of the University's programs and activities, Stanford prohibits unlawful discrimination on the basis of race, color, national or ethnic origin, sex, age, disability, religion, sexual orientation, gender identity or expression, veteran status, marital status or any other characteristic protected by applicable law; Stanford also prohibits unlawful harassment including sexual harassment and sexual violence.
 This policy applies to Stanford programs and activities both on and off-campus, including overseas programs.